Apartments for Rent in Oak Park, IL - 246 Rentals available

 Oak Park was voted the 3rd Best Neighborhood in the US by American Planning Association.

 The cost of living here is a little lower than in Chicago.
 Dinner for two costs around $60 at a mid-range Italian restaurant, like Cucina Paradiso, while a glass of wine with your meal will be about $9.

 Basic utility services for a 915 square-foot apartment in the Chicago area average $125/month.

-Bus and rail service in Oak Park is provided by the Chicago Transit Authority, with monthly passes starting at $100.
+Bus and rail service in Oak Park is provided by the Chicago Transit Authority, with monthly passes starting at $100, day fares at $10, and one-way tickets at $2.50.
 Ride sharing is big in the area via Uber or Lyft, or there's always the option of 24-hour taxi service.

 Oak Park, IL Apartment Rent Ranges

 - > $2,00042%

 |Mar / 2017||Jul / 2017||Nov / 2017||Mar / 2018||Jul / 2018||Nov / 2018||Mar / 2019||Jul / 2019||Nov / 2019||Feb / 2020|

 Oak Park is a beautiful suburb of Chicago.